-In English, some plural nouns can be used as singular nouns too.
-However, remember that their meanings are completely different.
+In English, some plural-only nouns have singular forms as well.
+However, their meanings are completely different.
 Look at the following examples:

 I think I will have to buy new

-Here, the sentence is referring to the an item we use to see our surroundings better.
+Here, the sentence is referring to the eyewear people use to enhance their sight.

 Could you give me a

-Here, the sentence is referring to an item we use to drink and it is countable.
+Here, the sentence is referring to a container we use to drink liquids and it is countable.

 How to Turn Plural-Only Nouns to Countable Nouns?

-Plural-Only nouns can be turned into countable nouns simply by using the phrases in the list below:
+Plural-Only nouns can be turned into countable nouns using the phrases in the list below:

 As you can see, the noun is plural but it has come after a singular phrase.

-Always remember that when you want to refer to these nouns, you should use a plural pronoun.
+Always remember that when referring to these nouns, we use plural pronouns and verbs.
 Look at the examples below: